 As much as the ways in which software product development and distribution have changed in the last few decades, the approach to developing and marketing that software has been slow to adapt.

 It’s time for software providers to give up the bundles and suites and give their customers what they really want: focused, cost-effective solutions that elegantly solve their problems and integrate into their personal or corporate IT ecosystems.

 Containerization and microservices are proven approaches that are ushering in a new era of customer-centric software design; the product development teams that can change their mindset and adapt the fastest will reap the greatest rewards in the years ahead.

-Persistent Systems can help your development teams take full advantage of containerization and microservices, visit our Digital Product Engineering page to know more.
+Persistent Systems can help your development teams take full advantage of containerization and microservices, visit our Software Product Engineering page to know more.